baetyl/baetyl/doc/us-en/tutorials/Message-transfer-among-devices-with-hub-module.md

 **Statement**

 - The operating system as mentioned in this document is Darwin.
-- This test is based on the OpenEdge you downloaded in [Quick Install](../setup/Quick-Install), and import the default configuration package
+- It should be installed for OpenEdge when you read this document, more details please refer to [How-to-quick-install-OpenEdge](../setup/Quick-Install.md)
 - The MQTT client toolkit as mentioned in this document is [MQTTBOX](../Resources-download.md#mqttbox-download).
 - In this article, the service created based on the Hub module is called `localhub` service.